Prakash-Banjade/nest_starter_authentication_authorization/README.md

 1. **JWT Access and Refresh Token Rotation**: Implementing a fully functional JWT access token and refresh token rotation strategy ensures secure and efficient authentication.
 2. **Global Authentication Guard**: Protect your routes with a global authentication guard to ensure that only authenticated users can access protected resources.
 3. **Custom Decorator for Public Routes**: Easily make any route public by using a custom decorator, providing flexibility in defining which routes require authentication.
+4. **Google OAuth**: Enable Google OAuth authentication for your NestJS application.

 ### Authorization
 1. **CASL Authorization Library**: Utilize CASL, an isomorphic authorization library, to implement fine-grained access control based on user roles and permissions.